micro-ROS/micro-ROS.github.io/_docs/concepts/middleware/FIROS2/index.md

 This is currently the method used in micro-ROS - FIROS 2 integration.

-In this case, the transformation library will use user selected middleware interface to serialise/deserialise the bridged ROS2 messages.
+In this case, the transformation library will use user selected middleware interface to serialise/deserialise the bridged ROS 2 messages.
 This method requires to get the message typesupport for the bridged message type.
 This method is straightforward to implement as it does not require additional source code development.
-Also, the abstraction from the middleware implementation makes it more compatible with others ROS2 workspaces.
+Also, the abstraction from the middleware implementation makes it more compatible with others ROS 2 workspaces.

 This is a portion of code used in the transformation library implementation.